-Here are some things you’ll find in Tribeca: baby clothing stores, the fire station where they shot Ghostbusters, some dude with very well-manicured facial hair.
+Here are some things you’ll find in Tribeca: baby clothing stores, the fire station where they shot Ghostbusters, men with very well-manicured facial hair.
 You’ll also find some great places to eat.
-While there are several tasting menu/special occasion spots, we're focusing mostly on restaurants you might go to on a more regular basis here.
+While there are several tasting menu/special occasion spots, there are plenty of everyday restaurants, too, and they’re the main focus here.

-Is your mom coming to visit and would like to sit in a very comfortable booth?
+Do you have out-of-towners coming to visit who would very much appreciate sitting in a comfortable booth?
 Do you work in Battery Park and have to plan a fancy breakfast meeting?
-Are you simply eating with someone who would be really excited by the idea of eating Beetroot Tartare With Smoked Trout Roe?
+Are you simply meeting up with someone who would be really excited by the idea of eating Beetroot Tartare With Smoked Trout Roe?
 In all of these situations, Little Park is perfect.
-The menu is awesome for vegetarians, but also works well if someone wants to eat a lamb porterhouse.
-Something for everyone.
+The menu is a home run for vegetarians, but also works well if someone wants to eat a lamb porterhouse.

-Located in a carriage house right across from Locanda Verde, Smith & Mills is an extremely cool little bar/restaurant that looks like the inspiration for a Restoration Hardware catalog.
-They serve lunch every day, and dinner until 2am.
-If you go, use the bathroom.
-Just trust us.
+Located in a carriage house right across from Locanda Verde, Smith & Mills is a cool little bar/restaurant that looks like the inspiration for a Restoration Hardware catalog.
+Come on a first date and say yes when your date asks, “Hmm, should we share the burrata?
+And maybe the salmon crudo?”
+They also serve lunch every day, and are open until 2am most nights, and 3am on Saturdays.

 Edward’s is not the MVP of anything, but it’s one of Tribeca’s utility spots: a bistro that’s useful for a casual weeknight dinner, or a brunch where you likely won’t have to wait.
 We recommend the burger, fish tacos, and the grilled salmon.

 A big, juicy tavern burger and a beer are the reasons you come to Walker’s.
 There are sports on TV, too.